It is with regret that we announce that RCPCH Conference and exhibition 2020 is postponed in light of public health concerns around COVID-19.

 What we offer

-Boost your career in paediatrics by networking with other medical students, foundation doctors, paediatric trainees, consultants and other specialists at the RCPCH Conference, taking place at ICC Birmingham, 13-15 May.
+Boost your career in paediatrics by networking with other medical students, foundation doctors, paediatric trainees, consultants and other specialists at the RCPCH Conference, taking place at ACC Liverpool, 28-30 April 2020.

 - Registration for all three days of conference, including free access to all workshops, seminars and practice sessions

-- A welcome drinks reception especially for medical students
+- A welcome drinks reception especially for medical students, on the evening of 27 April 2020

 - Lunch and refreshments on all three days